intel/fpga-partial-reconfig/tutorials/a10_soc_devkit_blinking_led/README.md

-# Arria 10 Blinking LED Partial Reconfiguration Tutorial and Hierarchical Partial Reconfiguration Tutorial for the Arria 10 SoC Development Kit
+# Arria 10 Blinking LED Partial Reconfiguration Tutorial for the Arria 10 SoC Development Kit

 This readme file accompanies the Arria 10 Blinking LED Partial Reconfiguration Tutorial for the Arria 10 SoC Development Kit.
-This directory contains the design files for the traditional PR and Hierarchical PR (HPR) tutorials.
+This directory contains the design files for the traditional PR tutorial.
 This version of the design has been verified using Quartus Prime Pro v17.0.

 This readme file contains the following information:

 *  Arria 10 Blinking LED Partial Reconfiguration Tutorial Contents--lists the contents of this tutorial.
-*  Technical Documentation--directs you where to find documentation for Arria 10 Blinking LED Partial Reconfiguration and HPR walkthrough.
+*  Technical Documentation--directs you where to find documentation for Arria 10 Blinking LED Partial Reconfiguration walkthrough.
 *  System Requirements--lists the system requirements.

 ## Arria 10 Blinking LED Partial Reconfiguration Tutorial Contents

-*  **flat/** - This directory contains the *flat* version of the reference design.
+*  **flat/** - This directory contains the *flat* version of the design.
 The following are the design files available in this folder:
 	* top.sv--top-level file containing the flat implementation of the design.
 	* blinking_led.sdc--defines the timing constraints for the project.
 	* blinking_led.sv--System Verilog file that causes the LEDs to blink using a 32-bit counter.
 	* blinking_led.qpf--Quartus Prime project file containing the base revision information.
 	* blinking_led.qsf--Quartus Prime settings file containing the assignments and settings for the project.

-*  **pr/** - This directory contains the traditional PR version of the reference design.
+*  **pr/** - This directory contains the traditional PR version of the design.
 The following are the complete set of files you will be creating with this tutorial:
 	* blinking_led.sv--System Verilog file that causes the LEDs to blink using a 32-bit counter.
 	* blinking_led.qpf--Quartus Prime project file containing the synthesis revision information for the personas.
 	* blinking_led.qsf--Quartus Prime settings file containing the assignments and settings for the PR project.